Frequently Asked Questions

 Will Orion for iOS also support web extensions?

-Yes, we have preliminary support for some web extensions.
+Yes, we have preliminary support for some web extensions on iOS.

 Is Orion open-source?